ErpNetDocs/tech/modules/system/security/how-to/invite-a-user.md

 ![Saveuser](pictures/save.png)

-At this stage, a new user is created and saved in the platform, He is assigned to the **group** "Everybody".
+At this stage, a new user is created and saved in the platform.
+He is assigned to the **group** "Everybody".

 It is time to **send the invitation**.